Energy Saving Tips

 - Do not put uncovered liquids in the refrigerator.
 The liquids give off vapors that add to the compressor workload.

-- Microwave - Use your microwave oven whenever possible.
-It draws less than half the power of its conventional oven counterpart and cooks for a much shorter amount of time.
+Use your microwave oven whenever possible.
+It draws less than half the power of its conventional oven counterpart and cooks for a much shorter amount of time. - Range/Oven

 - Begin cooking on highest heat until liquid begins to boil.
 Then lower the heat control settings and allow food to simmer until fully cooked.